 Opportunities for sustainable development are found even in the unlikeliest places.
 UW Sustainable Management grad Matt Vanderloop is an auditor for the Wisconsin Department of Health Services.
 He started a paperless initiative there—and since his department involves medical records, going paperless is huge.

 There are countless stories like this from students in the UW Sustainable Management program: One led a $1.7 million project to convert his Air Force base’s airfield lighting system to LED.
 Another works at Goodwill and has drastically improved the recycling program for scrap glass.

 Employers are more willing to hire sustainability professionals if they think they’re getting an innovator who can help them do business better.
 And, in developing sustainability projects at your current workplace, you could convince upper management to carve out a new position for you.
 A 2013 survey by Greenbiz showed that 55 percent of corporate responsibility and sustainability professionals were internal hires.

-The U.S. Green Building Council offers five different LEED certification specialties: building design and construction, operations and maintenance, interior design and construction, neighborhood development, and homes.
-Each specialty has its own exam, which costs anywhere from $250 to $550 to take.
+The U.S. Green Building Council offers five different LEED credential specialties: building design and construction, operations and maintenance, interior design and construction, neighborhood development, and homes.
+Each specialty has its own exam, which costs anywhere from $250 to $550 to take

 6. Join a sustainability association.